sukonbu1/cookies-backend/post-service/README.md

 ## Endpoints

-- `POST /api/posts` - Create a new post
+- `POST /api/posts` - Create a new post (media URLs only; upload handled by frontend)
 - `GET /api/posts/:postId` - Get a post by ID
 - `GET /api/posts/user/:userId` - Get posts by user
 - `GET /health` - Health check

+## Media Handling

+- All media uploads (images, videos) are handled by the frontend (e.g., direct to Cloudinary).
+- The backend only stores and processes media URLs provided by the frontend.
+- No backend file upload or Cloudinary integration is present.

 ## Caching